RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 ## Resolved issues

-- RS39954 - Changed the UI status indication for the [default user]({{<relref "/rs/references/rladmin.md#upgrade">}}) from `Active/Inactive` to `Enabled/Disabled`
+- RS39954 - Changed the UI status indication for the [default user]({{<relref "/rs/references/rladmin#upgrade">}}) from `Active/Inactive` to `Enabled/Disabled`

 - RS42626 - Increased the max length for modules commands from 23 characters to 64 characters

-- RS54732 - Fixed incorrect reporting of number database connections, which caused the number of connections to be reports as a 20 digit number
+- RS54732 - Fixed incorrect reporting of number database connections, which caused the number of connections to be reported as a 20 digit number

-- RS52265 - Fixed excessive log lines reporting when Active-Active database is on featureset `0`.
+- RS52265 - Fixed excessive log lines reporting when an Active-Active database is on featureset `0`.
 We recommend [upgrading the featureset]({{<relref "/rs/installing-upgrading/upgrading.md#upgrading-activeactive-databases">}}) version to the latest

-- RS56122 - Fixed a bug that was causing AOF files to grow when the replicas of two Active-Active database became disconnected during full synchronization
+- RS56122 - Fixed a bug that was causing AOF files to grow when the replicas of two Active-Active databases became disconnected during full synchronization

 - RS58184 - Fixed a bug when trying to create an Active-Active database with expired syncer certificates; participating clusters were creating replicas even though the create operation failed.